 Bring the space up to code

 Can you legally convert a garage into a living space?
-Depending on when your garage was built, you may need to do some structural renovations like adding windows (check regulations on how many are required and what size), extend or install heating to maintain a comfortable temperature in the winter, insulate up to a certain thickness, and add or modify your outlets so they meet minimum spacing standards.
-Some of these elements shouldn’t be a problem if your garage is fairly new, but older garages may need more upgrades to meet municipal standards — and most garages are without adequate insulation.
+Depending on when your garage was built, you may need to do some structural renovations.
+Address things like adding windows, extending or installing heating, insulating up to a certain thickness, and adding or modifying your outlets so they meet minimum spacing standards.
+Some of these elements shouldn’t be a problem if your garage is fairly new.
+But older garages may need more upgrades to meet municipal standards — and most garages are without adequate insulation.

 Consult the pros!

 Renovating your garage can seem like a straightforward DIY home project — the structure is there already, right?
 Roof, foundation, walls… But because converting a two-car garage into a living space will probably involve examining load-bearing structures, installing plumbing and electricity, or other significant structural work, it’s important to consult the professionals who can ensure it’s all being done safely.
-Even if you plan to do the majority of the construction yourself, let a professional architect look over your plans first.
+Even if you’re a DIY kind of person, let a professional architect look over your plans first.

 Does converting a garage to living space add value?

-As you’re tallying up how much your renovation will cost (the average cost to convert a garage to a living space ranges from $15,000 up, depending on the extent of plumbing and electrical required), this is an important question to ask.
+As you’re tallying up how much your renovation will cost, this is an important question to ask.
+The average cost to convert a garage to a living space ranges from $15,000 up, depending on the extent of plumbing and electrical required.
 In areas where indoor parking is highly prized, you might actually devalue your home.
-On the other hand, if your home is currently small and parking in your driveway isn’t a big deal, you could increase the value of your home by creating more usable space.
+Or if your home is currently small and parking in your driveway isn’t a big deal, you could increase the value of your home by creating more usable space.
 Have a look at real estate in your area to see what impacts home value most.

 Decide on your aesthetic

 Whether you’re creating a studio apartment, installing a home gym, or gaining a new home office will play a determining role in how you layout the new space.
 Will you need to build a small kitchenette?
-Are you going to turn the garage doors into a big window, or wall them off and install new siding on the outside?
+Are you going to turn the garage doors into a big window?
+Will you wall them off and install new siding on the outside?
 Will you keep the ceiling beams exposed so you can hang your workout equipment?
-Small things like installing a homier front door, hiding the water heater or electric panels away, and installing full trim around windows and existing doors can make space feel less like a garage, and more like a cozy extension of your home.
+Small things like installing a homier front door, hiding the water heater or electric panels away, and installing full trim around windows can make space feel less like a garage, and more like a cozy extension of your home.
 Keep this in mind as you’re planning how to convert your garage into a living space.